Jeff Lynne: 1970–1986: The Move and ELO

 In 1979, Lynne rejected an offer for ELO to headline the Knebworth Concert in the UK, allowing Led Zeppelin to headline instead.
 In the absence of any touring to support Discovery, Lynne had time to contribute five tracks to the soundtrack for the 1980 film musical Xanadu.
-The score yielded three Top 20 singles for ELO in both the UK and the US: "I'm Alive" (UK No. 20, US No. 16), "All Over The World" (UK No. 11, US No. 13), and the title track "Xanadu", featuring Olivia Newton-John joining ELO on lead vocals, which reached number one in the UK (US No. 8).
+The score yielded three Top 20 singles for ELO in both the UK and the US: "I'm Alive" (UK No. 20, US No. 16), "All Over The World" (UK No. 11, US No. 13) and the title track "Xanadu", featuring Olivia Newton-John joining ELO on lead vocals, which reached number one in the UK (US No. 8).
 Nevertheless, Lynne was not closely involved with the development of the film, and his material consequently had only superficial attachment to the plot.
 Xanadu performed weakly at the box office (although it later has experienced popularity as a cult favourite).
-Lynne subsequently disavowed his limited contribution to the project.

-Lynne took the band in a somewhat different direction with the science-fiction themed album Time (1981), reaching number one for two weeks in the UK, producing the second Top 3 single in less than two years.
+Lynne took the band in a somewhat different direction with the science-fiction themed album Time (1981), reaching number one for two weeks in the UK, producing the second top three single in less than two years.
 The strings were still featured, but with heavily synthesised textures.
 Following a marginally successful tour, Lynne kept this general approach with Secret Messages (1983) and a final contractually-obligated ELO album Balance of Power (1986).
-Lynne discusses the contractually-obligated nature of the final albums on the short interview included with the 'Zoom' DVD.
+Lynne discusses the contractually-obliged nature of the final albums on the short interview included with the 'Zoom' DVD.
 ELO now had only three remaining official members (Lynne, Bevan and Tandy), and Lynne began devoting more time to producing.
-During his time in the Electric Light Orchestra, Lynne had managed to release a few recordings under his own name.
-In 1976, Lynne covered the Beatles songs "With a Little Help from My Friends" and "Nowhere Man" for All This and World War II.
-In 1977, Lynne released his first solo single, the disco-flavoured "Doin' That Crazy Thing"/"Goin' Down to Rio".
-Despite ELO's high-profile at that time, it received little airplay and failed to chart.